romkatv/zsh-defer/README.md

 # zsh-defer: Deferred execution of zsh commands

-`zsh-defer` defers execution of a zsh commands until zle is idle.
+`zsh-defer` defers execution of a zsh command until zle is idle.
 Its intended purpose is staged zsh startup.
 It works similarly to Turbo mode in [zplugin](https://github.com/zdharma/zplugin).

 Features: